Servoy/electron/README.md

    - Replace the value of the property url with the url of your application
    - Example: http://192.168.43.197:8080/solutions/ElectronSample/index.html?f=Main

+3. Don't have a solution or electron web package?

+   - import the ServoyExample and the electron web package from this repository.

 #### Changing app icon